tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Have the students catch up with the code, then elaborate:

-* The require just like an `if/else` else statement checks if an expression returns `true`.
+* The require is just like an `if/else` else statement checks if an expression returns `true`.

 * If the expression returns `true`, then the code after the declaration is executed.